 One of the most powerful ways to develop your child's literacy skills is also the simplest: talk with your kids!
 Regular, meaningful conversations help kids learn new words and understand how to listen, and provide opportunities to share their own stories and ideas.
 When caring adults talk to kids about the world — explaining how a recipe works or the rules of baseball — they are planting seeds of knowledge that will grow as kids become independent thinkers, readers and writers.

 How to Raise a Reader at Age Eight

-Your child will learn new words such as "near, around, and over" as she makes a skating routine in this Martha Speaks game.
+Martha is taking over the recording studio.
+Your child will learn about instruments and new music vocabulary as she composes a song in this Martha Speaks game.

 Raise a Reader with Martha Speaks

 Martha is an honest, smart, confident dog who loves to eat -- and talk!
 Through stories and games, Martha and her friends help your child learn new words and begin to understand what those words mean.Find Activities